katrina-z/Stock-Market-Prediction/README.md

 ####	Correlations

-Figure 1.
-Correlation matrix of the 12 variables used in the study
+<sub>Figure 1.
+Correlation matrix of the 12 variables used in the study</sub>

 A correlation matrix was conducted on all variables excluding Date.
 This correlation test signified that all variables are independent.
 However, the highest correlation occurred between the variables NYSEReturn and Oil and was found to be significant.
 This correlation was positive 0.41 and is logical, as oil is expected to be a strong indicator in stock market price and NYSEReturn is measuring a stock market similar to the Dow Jones.
 The same positive significant correlation of 0.41 also occurred between ROC5 and Return4, meaning the rate of change from 5 days prior and the return from 4 days prior are somewhat related.
 The variable Close does not have a substantial correlation with any other variables thus, these variables are all acceptable.
 Therefore, all variables will be kept and the study will proceed.